 This is mostly a one-to-one process in which the coach will provide suggestions, help frame problems but only intervene directly sporadically and support the person’s process in finding applicable solutions.

 Coaching in practice

 The whole process takes place within the same organization, with the coach being a manager or someone from another unit, depending on the perspective that is needed.
 The main requirements for the coach are expertise in the specific field where the coached individual needs support and ability to transmit knowledge based on previous experience.

 The same skillset can be used by a person in a coaching setting or in a training setting.
-These two are is often used as synonyms, however it works in a remarkably different way.
-Awareness of this difference is fundamental to achieve the different goals that coaching and training have, otherwise there is a very high risk of wasting resources and time.
+These two are often used as synonyms, however they work in a remarkably different way.
+Awareness of this difference is fundamental to achieve their different goals, otherwise there is a very high risk of wasting resources and time.